rickstaa/stable-gym/stable_gym/envs/biological/oscillator_complicated/README.md

-# Oscillator gymnasium environment
+# Oscillator Complicated gymnasium environment

-A gymnasium environment for a synthetic oscillatory network of transcriptional regulators called a repressilator.
-A repressilator is a three-gene regulatory network where the dynamics of mRNA and proteins follow an oscillatory behaviour.
-First presented by [Han et al. 2020](https://arxiv.org/abs/2004.14288).
+A more challenging (i.e. complicated) version of the [Oscillator environment](https://rickstaa.dev/stable-gym/envs/biological/oscillator.html).
+This version adds an extra 4th protein and its accompanying mRNA transcription concentration to the environment.
+The light signal of an additional action input induces the mRNA transcription of this extra protein.

 ## Observation space

 *   **m1:** Lacl mRNA transcripts concentration.
 *   **m2:** tetR mRNA transcripts concentration.
 *   **m3:** CI mRNA transcripts concentration.
+*   **m4:** Extra protein mRNA transcripts concentration.
 *   **p1:** lacI (repressor) protein concentration (Inhibits transcription of tetR gene).
 *   **p2:** tetR (repressor) protein concentration (Inhibits transcription of CI gene).
-*   **p3:** CI (repressor) protein concentration (Inhibits transcription of lacI gene).
+*   **p3:** CI (repressor) protein concentration (Inhibits transcription of extra protein gene).
+*   **p4:** Extra protein concentration (Inhibits transcription of lacI gene).
 *   **ref:** The reference we want to follow.
 *   **ref\_error:** The error between the state of interest (i.e. p1) and the reference.